We serve as the bridge for the information culture between the U.S. and Japan

 Our company is engaged in two main enterprises.
 One is the broadcast operations of TV JAPAN, our Japanese language TV channel in North America and the other is our video production services in North, Central, and South America for the Japanese public broadcaster NHK in Japan.

-As a production company, we televise over 200 live MLB baseball games each year featuring star Japanese players in stadiums all over the U.S. along with other major sporting events such as the PGA Tour, NFL SuperBowl and NBA All-Star games.
-We have also produced numerous shows for preeminent NHK entertainment series and specials.
+As a production company, we televise over 200 live MLB baseball games each year featuring star Japanese players in stadiums all over the U.S. We also produce weekly shows on current affairs, human interest and entertainment as well as in-depth feature length programs both in Japanese for NHK’s domestic channels and in English for NHK World-Japan.